Precision-Optimize/CS2-Ultimate-Optimization/README.md

 # CS2 Ultimate Optimization Script - 2025

+## Changelogs

+# v1.0.1
+- Added error checking to ensure commands execute correctly.
+- Reduced redundant operations and improved logic flow.
+- Enhanced network optimizations with more TCP tweaks.
+- Ensured admin rights check at the start to avoid permission issues.
+- Improved GPU assignment method for better compatibility.
+- Added logging to help diagnose issues if needed.

 ## Overview

 The **CS2 Ultimate Optimization Script** is designed to optimize your system for running **Counter-Strike 2 (CS2)** at peak performance.
 This script cleans up unnecessary files, configures system settings, and applies network and GPU optimizations to improve gameplay performance and reduce latency.